Liques/RobotBum/README.md

 # RobotBum
 RobotBum is application that tracks airplanes and sends messages to Twitter or a webserver.
-Works on Windows and Linux, using .NET Core.
+Works on Windows, Linux and Mac OS X, using .NET Core.

 ![alt tag](https://github.com/Liques/RobotBum/raw/master/example.PNG)